Kandidatarbete-Chalmers-MCCX02-19-06/RaspberryPiRadarProgram/README.md

 - `main.py`\
   Main program to start all threads and services.
 - `bluetooth_server_module.py`\
   Module to host the Bluetooth server.
 Can connect up to seven devices.
-Every connection starts a nwe thread to read incomming commands.
+Every connection starts a new thread to read incoming commands.
 - `data_acquisition_module.py`\
   Module to acquire radar data.
-Tracks the highets peak to calculate relative distance movements from the phase.
+Tracks the highest peak to calculate relative distance movements from the phase.
 - `signal_processing_module.py`\
-  Module to signal process the relative movements to obtain heart rate and repiratory rate with Schmitt trigger and FFT.
+  Module to signal process the relative movements to obtain heart rate and respiratory rate with Schmitt trigger and FFT.
 - `filter.py`\
-  Creates band-pass filter to filter the relative movements.
+  Creates a band-pass filter to filter the relative movements.

 There is also MATLAB files in the folder MATLAB to signal process radar data afterwards.